First up – some blog news – I’m migrating to a new website so there may be some hiccups.

-In addition to a new website, I’m also embarking on painting my entire house, heading north to the shores of mighty Lake Superior, and planning a major hiking trip.
-Then, on August 18, my new book, Sir John’s Table, comes out!
+In addition to a new website, I’m also embarking on painting my entire house, planning a major hiking trip, and have a new book, Sir John’s Table coming out!

-It’s a bit scandalous to call this a recipe because you need two minutes (plus or minus 30 seconds) and two ingredients – both of them borderline healthy – dark chocolate and coconut oil.
+It’s a bit scandalous to call this a recipe because you need two minutes (plus or minus 30 seconds) and two ingredients – chocolate chips and coconut oil.
 That’s it.
 The recipe is all over Pinterest in various forms.
 I used dark chocolate chips and organic coconut oil.
 Zap them on half-power in the microwave.
 Stir, pour over ice cream, and serve.
 The hot sauce hardens on contact with the cold ice cream.
 Le voila – dessert!

 magic chocolate shell

-- 1 cup of dark chocolate chips (or use milk chocolate, white chocolate, etc.)
+- 1 cup of chocolate chips (dark, milk chocolate, or white)

 - 2 tbsp solid, organic coconut oil